isb-cgc/readthedocs/docs/source/sections/data/NCICCR_about.rst

 About the NCI Center for Cancer Research data
 ---------------------------------------------

 There were around 489 study subjects that were phenotyped contributing Authorized-Access, individual-level data.
 The Genomic Data Commons currently has around 957 controlled access BAM files available.
 To see the GDC data portal with Genomic Variation in Diffuse Large B Cell Lymphomas Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22NCICCR%22%5D%7D%7D%5D%7D>`_.

+Data sets and tables available in BigQuery from ISB-CGC are explorable through the BigQuery Table Search.
 Files can be found within the ``isb-cgc.GDC_metadata`` tables in BigQuery.

 The Data Use Agreement for The Genomic Variation in Diffuse Large B Cell Lymphoma can be found `here <https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?view_pdf&stacc=phs001444.v1.p1>`_.